 One feature associated with timesharing is the ability to exchange your vacation property with someone else's.
 This allows you to obtain vacation accommodations in locations throughout the world.
 There are typically 3 ways you can exchange your timeshare.

-Timeshare closing costs typically range from $300 to $500 for a comprehensive transfer of a time share and closing.
-These fee cover the services of the closing company, but do not include additional recoding fees or taxes.
+Timeshare closing costs typically range from $300 to $500 for a comprehensive transfer of a timeshare and closing.
+This fee covers the services of the closing company but do not include additional recoding fees or taxes.
 The recording fees are set by the state.